I am many things - a compulsive stress-baker, a coffee fiend, a obsessive reader, a herder of cats, and a wearer of colourful tights.

 One thing I am not, however, is a morning person.

-Most days, it’s a major achievement to make it out the door in time to catch the bus with matching socks and a semi-presentable hairdo.
-I’m as elegant and organized as this cat falling down a set of stairs.
+Most days, it's a major achievement to make it out the door in time to catch the bus with matching socks and a semi-presentable hairdo.
+Let's just say that I'm about as elegant and organized as this cat falling down a set of stairs.

 I like to think of these pear and rye muffins as the antidote to the sad desk breakfast.
 Instant oatmeal blues, begone!